In December 2018, I decided to travel to Syria.

 By the way, this is how the security clearance looks like.
 Usually, it includes several random people:

-How to pay for your visa: Note that the Syrian banking system is blocked so, in most cases, you will need to send the money via Western Union unless the agency has a foreign bank account.
+How to pay for your visa: Note that the Syrian banking system is blocked so, in most cases, you will need to send the money via Western Union.
+However, some companies have foreign bank accounts, so you may be able to pay via PayPal or direct bank transfer.

 Time: Again, it depends on the agency.
-In my case, I got my security clearance in less than 24 hours, while other agencies may take up to 1 week.
-By the way, for American and British citizens, the process can take up to 1 or 2 months, even more.
+In my case, I got my security clearance in less than 24 hours but, today, they are averaging 10-15 days.
+For Americans, it may take up to 1 or 2 months, even more.

 Validity: It has a 90-day validity, starting from the day you received it.